Chills and thrills at WinterFest

 The kickoff WinterFeast on Thursday, Jan.
 23, sold out all 350 seats at Timberlake’s Restaurant.
 The WinterFashion Show on Friday, Jan.
 24, also sold out.

 Saturday, Jan.
 25, had the lion’s share of events going from morning to late in the evening.
-The show-stopping Polar Bear Plunge at Chetola Lake saw 143 brave and possibly crazy plungers jump into the 35-degree water, then quickly get out.
+The show-stopping Polar Bear Plunge at Chetola Lake saw 143 plungers jump into the 35-degree water, then quickly get out.

 “I’d say that overall, everyone was pleased with the event,” Barker said.